Tillamook Coast Life Blog

 From childhood games of cops ’n’ robbers to watching “Cops” on television, people are fascinated by police work.
-But it isn’t a game and it’s not like television, and on the Oregon Coast, the International Police Museum in Rockaway Beach helps tell the real story.
+But it isn’t a game, and it’s not like television.
+On the Oregon Coast, the International Police Museum in Rockaway Beach helps tell the real story.

 “Not everything we do is putting people in jail,” said Ed Wortman, the former police chief of Rockaway Beach and a museum board member, whose personal collection from his long career in law enforcement makes up the bulk of the exhibits.
 “The majority of our job is helping people.”

 The museum at 212 Highway 101 North has a Facebook page showing many of its displays, with historic and modern items from around the world including uniforms, restraints, badges, weapons and other tools.
 Visitors can try on garb including police hats and bulletproof vests.
 And Oregon gets a special nod in an exhibit on women in law enforcement.
 “Penny Harrington was the first female chief of a major metropolitan U.S. city, and that was in Portland,” said Wortman.

 Visitors can learn about police communications, how fingerprints and other pieces of criminal evidence are collected and see weapons used by policemen and -women throughout history.
 There are also some great photo ops in the museum, like the life-size display horse (just like the horses used by law enforcement before the advent of cars and sirens) and a mock jail cell with original bars from Oregon’s Rocky Butte Jail.